OshKosh B'gosh: History

-Children's clothing made up just less than 50 percent of the company's sales in 1980; by 1984 that number had grown to about 80 percent.
+Children's clothing made up less than 50 percent of the company's sales in 1980; by 1984 that number had grown to about 80 percent.

-OshKosh B'Gosh's Wisconsin plant was closed in 1997.
+OshKosh B'gosh's Wisconsin plant was closed in 1997.
 Downsizing of domestic operations and massive outsourcing and manufacturing at Mexican and Honduran subsidiaries saw the domestic manufacturing share drop below 10 percent by the year 2000.

-OshKosh B'Gosh was sold to Carter's, another clothing manufacturer, in 2005 for $312 million, though it still operates under the original name.
+OshKosh B'gosh was sold to Carter's, another clothing manufacturer, in 2005 for $312 million, though it still operates under the original name.

 Today the company sells accessories, jeans, pants, shirts, sweaters, t-shirts, tank tops, and its trademark overalls.
-The company produces clothing for babies, infants, toddlers, kids (4–7), and youth (5–14); however, it no longer manufactures clothing in adult sizes.
+The company produces clothing for infants and children aged 1–14; however, it no longer manufactures clothing in adult sizes.
 The company also has over 300 stores in the United States.

+Headquarters

 The company is headquartered in Phipps Tower in Atlanta's Buckhead district.